-Structure that edits messenger RNA transcripts defective in two different forms of motor neuron diseasesApril 26th, 2013 in Medical research /
+Structure that edits messenger RNA transcripts defective in two different forms of motor neuron diseasesApril 26, 2013 in Medicine & Health / Medical research

 Amyotrophic lateral sclerosis (ALS) and spinal muscular atrophy (SMA) are degenerative motor neuron diseases in which the key mutated genes are involved in RNA metabolism.
 This similarity suggests that a common dysregulation of some aspect of RNA metabolism in motor neurons may underlie both disorders, although the exact cellular effects of the neurodegenerative mutations are unknown.
 Koji Yamanaka, Hitomi Tsuiji and colleagues from the RIKEN Brain Science Institute and other institutions in Japan have now obtained evidence that a cellular structure that edits messenger RNA (mRNA) transcripts is defective in both of these motor neuron diseases.